thenickdude/wacom-driver-fix/Readme.md

 ## Post-install instructions

-Touch your pen tip to your tablet, and it should prompt you to open up the Accessibility page of your system "Security & Privacy" settings to grant the tablet permissions.
+Touch your pen tip to your tablet, and it should prompt you visit System Preferences > Security & Privacy > Privacy Tab to grant the tablet permissions.

 On the Accessibility page, click the padlock to unlock the page, then find and tick any `PenTabletDriver`, `WacomTabletDriver`
 `TabletDriver` or `WacomTabletSpringboard` entries you see in the list.
 Do the same on the Input Monitoring page.